manuelarens/spike_train_editing/README.md

      ```

 3. **Install Required Packages**:
-   After activating the virtual environment, install all dependencies using the `requirements.txt` file provided in the project directory:
+   After activating the virtual environment, install all dependencies using the `requirements.txt` file provided in the project directory (this may take a minute):

    ```bash
    pip install -r requirements.txt